Humane Education | Pet Outreach

-Whether your organization is a fellow non-profit, a fraternal organization, a church group, or something else entirely, we’re always happy to come and give a talk on the shelter or any animal issue.
-To find out more or a schedule a talk, cal 983-4309 x139.
+Whether your organization is a fellow non-profit, a fraternal organization, a church group, or something else entirely, we’re always happy to come and give a talk on the Santa Fe Animal Shelter or on any animal issue.
+To find out more or to schedule a talk, call 983-4309 x139.

 Do you work in animal welfare?
 Maybe your community group wants to know more about how a shelter works.
 Or you’re someone who just wants to know about the shelter in your community.
-Whatever the reason, we’re always happy to set up a tour of the shelter and give you a behind-the-scenes look at what we do.
+Whatever the reason, we’re always happy to set up a tour of the Santa Fe Animal Shelter and give you a behind-the-scenes look at what we do.
 For more information or to schedule a tour, call 983-4309 x139.

 Roots & Shoots

-In partnership with the Jane Goodall Institute’s Roots & Shoots program, SFAS&HS founded our Youth Board in 2006.
+In partnership with the Jane Goodall Institute’s Roots & Shoots program, the Santa Fe Animal Shelter founded our Youth Board in 2006.
 Young people work on Shelter programs and are ambassadors for the Shelter.
 By figuring out ways they want to help and then implementing them, kids learn early on that they can make a difference in the lives of animals.
 For more information, please call!

 About Pet Outreach